Chart Color Schemes

 An assessment of population growth drivers in Morphett Vale reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, the estimated population of Morphett Vale is around 24,686 people.
-This reflects an increase of 684 individuals since the 2021 Census, which reported a population of 24,002.
-The change is inferred from AreaSearch's estimate of resident population at 24,655 based on latest ABS ERP data release (June 2024) and an additional 131 validated new addresses since the Census date.
-This results in a density ratio of 1,934 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Morphett Vale's growth rate of 2.8% since census is within 2.1 percentage points of its SA3 area (4.9%), indicating competitive growth fundamentals.
+As of November 2025, the estimated population for the Morphett Vale statistical area (Lv2) is around 24,939.
+This figure represents an increase of 937 people since the 2021 Census, which reported a population of 24,002.
+The change was inferred from AreaSearch's estimation of the resident population at 24,647 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 131 validated new addresses since the Census date.
+This results in a population density ratio of 1,954 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Morphett Vale's growth rate of 3.9% since the census places it within 2.3 percentage points of the SA3 area's growth rate of 6.2%, indicating strong growth fundamentals.
 Overseas migration contributed approximately 50.0% of overall population gains during recent periods, with all drivers including natural growth and interstate migration being positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
-For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation from LGA to SA2 levels.
-Looking ahead, population projections indicate an increase just below the median of statistical areas across the nation, with Morphett Vale expected to expand by 2,405 persons to reach 27,091 people by 2041 based on aggregated SA2-level projections, reflecting a gain of 9.6% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Looking ahead, population projections indicate an increase just below the median for national areas.
+The Morphett Vale (SA2) is expected to grow by 2,405 persons to reach a total population of approximately 27,344 by 2041, reflecting an overall increase of 8.5% over the 17-year period.

 Frequently Asked Questions - Population